TriumphLLC/Blend4Web/doc_src/problems_and_solutions.rst

 |

-For MacOS X, you can check System Report.
+For macOS, you can check System Report.

 To do it, please follow these steps: